 The terms of the Common Share dividend policy remain, among other things, at the discretion of our Board of Directors.
 Future dividends on the Common Shares, if any, will depend on the results of FirstService's operations, cash requirements, financial condition, contractual restrictions, business opportunities, provisions of applicable law and other relevant factors.
 Under the terms of our revolving credit facility, the Company is not permitted to pay dividends, whether in cash or in specie, in the circumstances of an event of default thereunder occurring and continuing or an event of default occurring as a consequence thereof.
 See "Material contracts" below.

 Dividend history

-The aggregate cash dividends declared per Common Share for the years ended December 31, 2017 and 2016 and the post-Spin-off portion for the year ended December 31, 2015 were US\$0.49, US\$0.44 and US\$0.30, respectively.
+The aggregate cash dividends declared per Common Share for the years ended December 31, 2018, 2017 and 2016 were US\$0.54, US\$0.49 and US\$0.44, respectively.

 Capital structure

 Share capital